1. What are the company’s core businesses?

-The core businesses of the company consist of credit card business (and its related products & services) and personal loan business.
-In 2018, each business’s total receivables are shown in the chart below
+KTC core businesses consist of credit card business and personal loan business.
+In the first quarter of 2020, each business’s total receivables are shown in the chart below.

-The major sources of income are interest income and fee income.
-The other revenues consist of income from Circle loan and miscellaneous, details shown in the chart below.
+There are two types of main incomes: interest income and fee income from both businesses, details shown in the chart below.

 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 At the first quarter of 2020, the Company’s total credit lines amounted to 30,140 MB, comprising of 18,030 MB from Krung Thai Bank and 12,110 MB from other commercial banks.
 However, the Company had utilized some of those credit lines, hence total available credit line at the first quarter of 2020 was 26,519 MB.
 The Company’s cost of funds at the first quarter of 2020 stood at 2.81%; meanwhile, the proportions of each borrowing component are stated in the chart below.

 The company’s debt covenant has limited to Debt to Equity ratio lower than 10 times.
 In the first quarter of 2020, the ratio is only at 2.72 times.